 Eldorado: The Road to Liquid Gold

 Eldorado is like Buckfast but cheaper (and worse).
 A half/full bottle is £2.99/£5.99, compared to £4.50/7.49 for Buckfast.
 As 4 years of business school may eventually teach you, 5.99 is less than 7.49.
 Whether that’s worth the noticeable difference in quality is something only you can know.
 You can buy it at the big yellow off-license on Great Western road.

 Glasgow doesn’t have a glass bottle collection scheme.
 Nor does it have bins for glass bottles in your apartment.
 Also, you can’t put glass in the recycling bin.
 As many of you will note, this is not ideal for a nation of alcoholics.
 Instead, to ease ‘the fear’, Glasgow City Council has helpfully provided glass recycling centres dotted around town, denoted by big bins with glass-shaped holes to put glass-shaped things in.
-Dragging a big bag of glass bottles through town is highly recommend for lapsed Catholics who miss feeling guilty about everything.
+Dragging a big bag of glass bottles through town is highly recommended for lapsed Catholics who miss feeling guilty about everything.
 You can find out where the recycling points are on the Glasgow Council website.